dhealy05/classified_intelligence/readme.md

 Visual understanding of 2D grids may be useful at times, but typically we will assume the grids are 3D.

 "Learned" grids are made of statistically-likely shapes counted from the ARC training data.
 The rest are described by their name.
-Diversifying the grid generation was a way to ensure robustness and sanity check across different buckets.
+Diversifying the grid generation is a way to ensure robustness and sanity check across different buckets.

 ### Manipulation